The Line chart represents a series of data as a line or multiple lines, plotted across time or another numerical dimension.

 The optional multi-series capability of the Line chart can break out values by an additional dimension.

 Line Chart Examples¶

+Create a new Line chart.
+Choose a Data Source.
 This example uses the official database of UFO sightings

-Adding the shape dimension displays a separate line for each sighting type across time.
+Adding the Dimension shape displays a separate line for each sighting type across time.

 The records go back to 1905, with very few recorded sightings.
 Selecting a more recent 10-year block presents information in a more digestible form.
 For an ad hoc report, you can brush across values in the Range Chart to filter a smaller number of data points, or you can enter start and end dates on the x axis for precise values.

 When you set the x axis to a date/time value, you have the option of setting the intervals to month, quarter, or year.
 Setting the BIN to 1y can make the values easier to discern.